 It's the time of year when parents can be found wandering the aisles of big-box stores with long lists of school supplies in hand, loading carts with pre-sharpened #2 pencils, Expo markers, boxes of tissues, and eight bazillion glue sticks.
 It all adds up pretty quickly.

-But you won't find comedian and mom of three Dena Blizzard complaining about the price of school supplies.
-In a mega-viral 2017 video on Facebook with over 40 million combined views and hundreds of thousands of likes and shares, Blizzard took her audience with her on a back-to-school shopping trip to Target, declaring that she would buy teachers anything they want because they have the daunting task of teaching her children for nine months — and that means she doesn't have to do it herself.
+But a mega-viral Facebook video comedian and mom of three Dena Blizzard made in 2017 is again reminding parents why they shouldn't complain about the price of school supplies.
+In the video, Blizzard took her audience with her on a back-to-school shopping trip to Target, declaring she would buy teachers anything they want because they had the daunting task of teaching her children for nine months each year — and that meant she didn't have to do it herself.

-"I've been noticing lately, when people are doing their back to school shopping, everybody's complaining," Blizzard says as she pushes her cart through the store.
+"I've been noticing lately, when people are doing their back to school shopping, everybody's complaining," Blizzard said as she pushed her cart through the store.
 "And my thing is...
 Listen.
 It's the end of August.
 I will give you anything to take my kids.
 I'll get you a yellow binder or get you a red binder."

-Blizzard even throws a microwave and some luggage in her cart — "You want some luggage?
+Blizzard even threw a microwave and some luggage in her cart — "You want some luggage?
 You going somewhere?
 Want Spring Break, teacher?
-I'm gonna get you some luggage," she says.
+I'm gonna get you some luggage," she said.

-Because her youngest child has some learning disabilities, Blizzard said she values teachers even more.
+Because her youngest child, now 18, has some learning disabilities, Blizzard said she values teachers even more.
 "I work so hard with my daughter to figure out her beautiful and lovely brain, so anyone that is willing to help me do that is my hero," she said.
 "I'll get them whatever they need.
 We are partners in educating my kids."

 But though her school supplies video is making people laugh too, Blizzard had a bigger goal when she made it: honoring teachers.
 "It needed to be said," she said.
 "I've gotten so many emails from people saying, 'I've never really thought about it that way...
 I'm going to buy more pencils!'"